To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Our Personal Experience With SpotOn GPS Fence

 When getting close to the “edge,” it makes a loud beep.
 As you get closer to the boundary, there is a two-tone alert.
 And if you cross the boundary, the collar vibrates.
-There’s no subscription required for the fence feedback, but if you want GSP tracking that is an additional monthly fee.
-If you’re looking for a way to contain your dog without a need for wires, this training collar is worth the investment.
+There’s no subscription required for the fence feedback, but if you want GPS tracking that is an additional monthly fee.
+If you’re looking for a way to contain your dog without a fence or wires, this training collar may be worth the investment.

 Pros | Cons |